OBSERVABILITY PLATFORM

 2. Click the name of the monitor you want to edit.

-3. To the right of the monitor's name, click the three vertical dots icon and select Edit Monitor.
+3. To the right of the monitor's name, click the three vertical dots icon and select Edit monitor.
 This opens a sidebar where you can edit the monitor's properties.

 4. Make your edits, and then click Save.
 Refer to the monitor data model for specific definitions.